-The Dean of the Faculty may suspend a student from the College for a period of up to two calendar weeks if such action is deemed appropriate for protecting the health, safety, or welfare of the College or any member of the College.
+The Hamilton Holt School Dean may suspend a student from the College for a period of up to two calendar weeks if such action is deemed appropriate for protecting the health, safety, or welfare of the College or any member of the College.
 Persons under suspension shall not be allowed on campus without permission from the Dean.

-The Dean of the Faculty may refuse further enrollment to any person who has been cited by a campus security officer with a trespass warning at a time when the person is not duly enrolled for credit in a credit-bearing course in the Hamilton Holt School.
+The Dean may refuse further enrollment to any person who has been cited by a campus security officer with a trespass warning at a time when the person is not duly enrolled for credit in a credit-bearing course in the Hamilton Holt School.